FunnelKit

 Effective action:

-Now your sale is complete, you can focus on building a relationship with your customers.
+Now that your sale is complete, you can focus on building a relationship with your customers.

-You can send a thank you email, request feedback, and next-order discounts via your post-purchase emails.
+You can send thank-you emails, request feedback, and offer next-order discounts in your post-purchase emails.

 This helps you strengthen customer loyalty and boost your brand image, increasing the chances of customer retention in the future.